 Paris is divided into 20 districts.
 Most of the tourist attractions are in the historical centre, firstly, Bastille and secondly, Champs Elysee.
 If you want to explore further afield, then head for the Pigalle district.
 The old red light area is now the new neighbourhood filled with bohemian cafes and bars.

 For something a little more relaxing, take a walk around the Latin District to soak up the lively atmosphere.
 Alternatively, you can dine in one of the mouth-watering bistros and admire the charming architecture.
 If you´re looking for an authentic Parisian night-scene, Saint-Germain-des-Pres is close by.
 Alternatively try trendy Oberkampf.

 The Paris metro is one of the oldest in Europe and with a regular service is easy to use.
 In light of this, it can get very busy, particularly during rush hour.
 Alternative ways of getting around can be much more fun, less expensive, and a lot less hassle.
 Contemplate a river taxi, or if you´re feeling really adventurous hire a bike.
 As a result, you will see more of the quirky back streets and Parisian decadence.
 Something most locals pretend the city does not have.

 Travel to Paris by Ferry

-If you are travelling from the north of England or Scotland, then consider sailing from Hull or Newcastle to Belgium or Holland, this will avoid driving the length of the Britain and cut the driving time down.
-There are numerous ferries sailing direct from the UK to France (not all listed below), these are all located on the southern coast of England.
+If you are travelling from the north of England or Scotland, then consider sailing from Hull, Newcastle to Belgium or alternatively Holland.
+This will avoid driving the length of the Britain and cut the driving time down.
+There are numerous ferries sailing direct from the UK to France.
+Which ever ferry you choose, you’ll need to leave time to drive to Paris.